Skip links

 in

 England.
-The Joint European Torus (JET) nuclear fusion experiment based in Oxfordshire, United Kingdom, has more than doubled the amount of fusion energy produced in a single “shot,” breaking a previous record that JET had held since 1997.
-Officials announced today that during an experiment
+The Joint European Torus (JET) nuclear fusion experiment based in Oxfordshire, UK, has more than doubled the amount of fusion energy produced in a single “shot,” breaking a previous record that JET had held since 1997.
+Officials announced today that during an experiment in

 October 10, 2021